Azure/meta-azure-service-broker/docs/azure-sql-db.md

       "properties": {
          "administratorLogin": "<sql-server-admin-name>",
          "administratorLoginPassword": "<sql-server-admin-password>"
-      }
+      },
+      "connectionPolicy": "<policy>"            // [Optional] The acceptable values are: "Default" | "Redirect" | "Proxy".
+See details: https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connectivity-architecture
     },
     "sqldbName": "<sql-database-name>",         // [Required] Not more than 128 characters.
 Can't end with '.' or ' ', can't contain '<,>,*,%,&,:,\,/,?' or control characters.
     "transparentDataEncryption": true | false,  // Enable Transparent Data Encryption on the database.
 Defaults to false.
     "sqldbParameters": {                        // If you want to set more child parameters, see details here: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx
       "properties": {
         "collation": "SQL_Latin1_General_CP1_CI_AS | <or-other-valid-sqldb-collation>"
       }